NIREEKSHITH45/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-5.md

    -  Utilize Azure Chaos Studio to assess the resilience of the Azure Kubernetes service where the Contoso Traders' application is hosted.
    - Using Chaos Studio, target the AKS cluster resource.
-   - Create an experiment and set up faults on AKS Chaos Mesh Pods Chaos for 5 minutes, and execute the experiment.
+   - Create an experiment and set up faults on AKS Chaos Mesh Pods Chaos(deprecated) for 5 minutes, and execute the experiment.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
 > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.